raspihats/raspihats_nodejs/README.md

   ```

 ### I2C clock stretch timeout
-  It's important for the I2C clock stretch timeout to have the right value before issuing requests to a I2C-HAT, run the following command to set the right clock stretch timeout:
+  It's important for the I2C clock stretch timeout to have the right value before issuing requests to a I2C-HAT, cd to 'node_modules/raspihats' and run the following command to set the right clock stretch timeout:

   ```sh
   $ sudo npm run i2c_clks_timeout